savannahhlyles/Epidemic-Simulation-in-New-York-City/README.md

-# Epidemic Simulation in NYC Using Cellular Automaton Infection Model
+# Epidemic Simulation Using Cellular Automaton Infection Model

-This Python project simulates the spread of infection in a 2D grid using a cellular automaton model.
+This Python project simulates the spread of infection on a 2D grid of New York City using a cellular automaton model.
 The simulation consists of cells that can be in one of three states: Susceptible (S), Infected (I), or Resistant (R).
 The simulation progresses through discrete time steps, with cells interacting with their neighboring cells.

 ## Features
 - **Cell States**: Cells can be susceptible, infected, or resistant.